06wj/as2js/README.md

     :lvimgrep /\<super\>/ *.as

- * Translate "is" into "instanceof".

-    :args *.js
-    :argdo %s/\<is\>/instanceof/gIce | update

- * Type casting with "as" operator.
-Typecasting with MyType(variable) syntax.
+ * Typecasting with MyType(variable) syntax.
 Replace with "instanceof".

     :lvimgrep / int(/ *.as
-    :lvimgrep / as / *.js

  * Preserve line comment before a member variable or function.